HunterKane/University-of-Texas-AI-ML-Projects-/README.md

 **Reference:**

-The curriculum has been designed by the faculty at McCombs School of Business at the University of Texas at Austin.
+The curriculum has been designed by the McCombs School of Business faculty at the University of Texas at Austin.